ncahill89/starter-academic/content/post/Imposter/index.md

 <img src="why_am_i_like_this.jpg" width="400" height="400">

-Finally, and one of my biggest sources of work related anxiety these days, is being a supervisor.
+Finally,  one of my biggest sources of work related anxiety these days is being a supervisor.
 I constantly worry about the direction of graduate student projects and whether or not I'm sending the students that I supervise down the right path.
 I think

 **"what if I'm not a good mentor and I fail them?"**